 This brief history, abstracted from myriad details about the well-known Silliman family and Mary Silliman in particular, merits further study.
 Fortunately, there is excellent material in the form of primary documents, a book, and a film which Sarah Riggs Humphreys-Mary Silliman chapter can suggest to those interested.

-The Sarah Riggs Humphreys-Mary Silliman Chapter supports the General David Humphreys Society, Children of the American Revolution (C.A.R.), as well as the Captain David Hawley Society, C.A.R.
+The Sarah Riggs Humphreys-Mary Silliman Chapter supports the General David Humphreys Society, Children of the American Revolution (C.A.R.).